UMAprotocol/docs/docs/uma-tokenholders/voting-2key.md

 ### Transfer

-Send UMA tokens to the two-key contract address.
+Send UMA tokens to the two-key contract address (this is known as the DesignatedVoting Escrow Account).
 You can immediately start voting with your hot keys at the voter dApp.

 ### Withdraw